A new crop of farmers is rising in some unlikely places. What are the farmers of tomorrow doing with open tools and principles today?

-Tractor, harvester, Raspberry Pi: Chantell Mason, a science teacher at Steger 6th Grade Center in St. Louis, Mo., is showing her students a new set of high-tech agriculture tools.
-Chantell’s classes have used the Raspberry Pi to build aquaponic gardens that nourish fish and flora at the same time.
+Tractor, harvester, Raspberry Pi: Mason is showing students in St. Louis, Mo., a new set of high-tech agriculture tools.
+Her classes have used the Raspberry Pi to build aquaponic gardens that nourish fish and flora at the same time.

 Peter Webb and Drew Thomas